Coronavirus (COVID-19): advice for animal owners

-If you are ill for any reason, it is a good idea to avoid close contact such as hugging, face-to-face contact, sharing food or sleeping with your pets.
+If you are feeling unwell for any reason, it is a good idea to avoid close contact such as hugging, face-to-face contact, sharing food or sleeping with your pets.

-If you are sick, you should minimise contact with animals and, where possible, you should arrange for someone else to mind your pets and care for livestock.
+If you are sick with coronavirus (COVID-19) you should minimise contact with animals and where possible you should arrange for someone else to mind your pets and care for livestock.

 Check the DHHS website for current human health information: dhhs.vic.gov.au/coronavirus.